 The Commitment to Veteran Support and Outreach (CVSO) Act (H.R.
 984/S. 106) has been re-introduced in the 118th Congress by Reps.
 Mike Levin (D-Calif.), Chris Pappas (D-N.H.), Brad Finstad (R-Minn.) and Cathy McMorris Rodgers (R-Wash.) and Sens.
 Tammy Baldwin (D-Wis.) and Dan Sullivan (R-Alaska).
-The legislation would offer federal funding for CVSOs for the first time, authorizing annual award grants over five years to expand and support CVSOs or similar local entities.
+The legislation would offer federal funding for CVSOs for the first time, authorizing award grants to expand and support CVSOs, Tribal VSOs or similar local government entities.
 The VA would award competitive grants to CVSOs, through the states, to create, expand or support CVSOs or similar local entities, prioritizing areas with high rates of veteran suicide, Veteran Crisis Line referrals or CVSO shortages.